SkillsFundingAgency/das-authorization/README.md

 config.Filters.AddUnauthorizedAccessExceptionFilter();
 ```

-### .NET Core DI
+### Microsoft Dependency Injection

-If you're using .NET Core DI then the authorization packages also include `IServiceCollection` extensions for wiring up their components:
+If you're using Microsoft Dependency Injection then the authorization packages also include `IServiceCollection` extensions for wiring up their components:

 ```c#
 services.AddCommitmentPermissionsAuthorization();